swizzin/docs.swizzin.ltd/docs/getting-started/box-basics.md

 ```

 ## upgrade
-This function can be used to upgrade a specific application to a newer version or recompile an application which was compiled during install.
-Only selected applications have upgrade scripts.
-You can check which scripts have `upgrade` components by looking in the `/etc/swizzin/scripts/upgrade` directory.
-Call them directly by name.
+This function upgrades a specific application to a newer version.
+It can also recompile applications without versions to install the latest fixes.
+Only some applications have upgrade scripts and their name is required to upgrade them.
+You can view the specialized list on GitHub. https://github.com/swizzin/swizzin/tree/master/scripts/upgrade

 Syntax:
 ```bash